 Several types of fertility treatments are available for women with endometriosis who are having trouble conceiving.
 They include IVF, intrauterine insemination (IUI), ovarian stimulation with IUI and gamete intrafallopian tube transfer (GIFT) (Endometriosis UK, 2008).

-Don’t worry, specialists can advise on which treatment is best depending on your particular situation.
+Your carers can suggest which treatment is most appropriate depending on your particular situation.

 If pregnancy happens, will endometriosis affect it?